hkim84/20-react-portfolio/README.md

       "web-vitals": "^2.1.4"

 ## Usage
-BY Running npm run start:dev
+BY Running npm run start
 it should build a dist list and open up its server on your computer to use.

 ## License